 4. Slow Cook: cooks recipes slowly (9-1/2 hour timer) – this means it can be a slow cooker.

 5. Delay Time: allows you to delay the cooking up to 8 hours – I wouldn’t want to leave it for more than maybe an hour just to be safe (perishable).

 I picked up some stew meat this week that’s typically pretty tough, but it was on clearance and I knew I could tenderize it in my pressure cooker.
 If you want, you can add some barbecue sauce, but you will still need one cup of water.
 But before I show you how to lock the lid I want to show you how to “brown” any meat, whether chunks or full roasts, etc. If you brown your meat in a little oil it seals in some really awesome flavor.
 Plus, you can make gravy with the liquid after you cook the meat.

 Can you see the “BROWN” button below?
 All you do is push that button and then the “START” button.
 You will soon hear the oil spattering a little and you should continue searing the meat to brown it to your liking.

 I added some chopped onions, I love onions in everything.
-This is where you will add the one cup of water, broth or other liquid before putting the lid on to pressure cook the contents.
+This is where you will add one cup of water, broth, or other liquid before putting the lid on to pressure cook the contents.